Here East, London, September 2025

 The action is run on an ubuntu-latest instance with read permissions.
 The name of the module that will be built and published is specified by the MODULE environment variable.
 The default module

 name for most Kotlin apps is ‘app’.
-The module name can be found from the settings.gradle.kts file in the app code and is specified as include(":app").
+The module name can be found from the include statement in the settings.gradle.kts e.g. include(":app").

 jobs: